Pay Ticket

 All students who have possession of a motor vehicle while attending Lafayette must register that vehicle on-line with Public Safety within 24 business hours after arrival on campus regardless of where it will be parked.
 Having possession of a motor vehicle is interpreted as extending from the time the student arrives in the Easton area for the purpose of assuming student status until he or she legally becomes the responsibility of his or her parents or guardian after leaving the campus.

 The fee charged for registration and a parking assignment on Lafayette College property is $450 per academic year.
 Based on availability, seniors and juniors will be assigned on-campus if your housing assignment is on campus.
 Spaces are limited and parking is not guaranteed.
 Full-time commuting students are required to register and pay $450 per academic year.
-Part-time commuting students must register their vehicle with Public Safety.
+Part-time commuting students must register their vehicle through the AIMS Lafayette College Website for a parking permit.
 No registration fee is charged.
 Students residing one or more miles from the campus are considered commuting students.

 Students residing in off-campus housing, either in College-owned or privately-owned apartments, may park on city streets only if they register their vehicles with the City of Easton, according to prescribed city guidelines.
-In addition, students must simultaneously register these motor vehicles with the Department of Public Safety.
-Campus registration fee is not charged to off-campus students; however, these students do not have the privilege of parking in on-campus lots between 7:30 a.m. and 5 p.m., Monday through Friday or during restricted periods (e.g. football games, large campus-wide events).
+In addition, students must register these motor vehicles with the Department of Public Safety before receiving a sticker from the City of Easton.
+Campus registration fee is not charged to off-campus students; however, these students do not have the privilege of parking in on-campus lots or during restricted periods (e.g. football games, large campus-wide events).

 Students who are not eligible to bring motor vehicles to the Easton area will be subject to fines and disciplinary action if they bring motor vehicles to the area.
 Lafayette College remains free of all liability for loss of the vehicle registered and the loss of any of its contents and for damages to the vehicle except that caused by Lafayette College equipment under the direct control of Lafayette College agents and employees.
 All students will be held responsible for the violations of any vehicle registered to any members of their immediate families or their guests.
-Overnight visitors must obtain a free temporary permit from the Department of Public Safety.
-Daytime visitors may use Markle Parking Deck.
+Overnight visitors must obtain a free temporary permit through the AIMS Lafayette College Website.
+Daytime visitors may use the top level of Markle Parking Deck, a visitor parking pass can be obtained through the AIMS Lafayette College Website.

 Policies

-• Parking assignments are enforced Monday through Friday, 7:30 a.m. to 5 p.m., and each registrant is expected to park where he/she is assigned.
-If your assigned lot is full report the condition immediately to the Department of Public Safety.
+• Parking assignments are enforced 24 hours a day, and each registrant is expected to park where he/she is assigned.
+If your assigned lot is full report the condition immediately to the Department of Public Safety Parking and Transportation at 610-330-5851 and park in one of the parking decks while your lot is being investigated.
 Two- or three-wheeled motorized vehicles may be parked only in specific parking areas on campus and may be driven only on specific campus roads.

-• At no time may vehicles be parked in unauthorized and prohibited areas such as Red Tow-Away Zones, Yellow No Parking Zones, on lawns and walkways, or in a manner that constitutes double parking, the blocking of walkways, roadways, or fire hydrants.
+• At no time may vehicles be parked in unauthorized and prohibited areas such as Red Tow-Away Zones, Yellow No Parking Zones, on lawns, bricks and walkways, or in a manner that constitutes double parking, the blocking of walkways, roadways, or fire hydrants.

 • At no time may vehicles park in faculty residence spaces or handicap spaces without a proper handicap permit.
 Also, vehicles may not park in spaces reserved for the Bailey Health Center staff, as those areas are reserved at all times.